-To start the plant manually, see that the fuel system is ready for operation, as explained under STARTING ELECTRICALLY.
-Throw the ignition toggle switch to the HAND START position.
-Engage the hand crank and crank the engine, using a quick upward pull on the crank handle.
-Do not "spin" the crank.
-The automatic choke provides full choking action only when the START switch is in contact, so it is necessary to block or hold up the choke arm for a few preliminary crankings.
-If gas fuel is being used, it may be necessary to press the priming button, at the center of the regulator, for an instant.
+STARTING THE PLANT MANUALLY. - If gasoline fuel is used, be sure the fuel pump and carburetor are properly filled, as directed under STARTING THE PLANT ELEC-TRICALLY.
+Use the hand fuel pump lever, if necessary.
+Throw the ignition switch to the HAND START position.
+Engage the crank and crank the engine with a quick upward pull.
+The automatic choke gives full choking action only when the START button is pressed so it will be necessary to pull upward on the automatic choke arm while cranking.
+Do not spin the crank or press down on it.
+If gas fuel is used, it may be necessary to press the priming button, at the center of the regulator for an instant.
 Do not overprime.
-After the plant starts and has reached running speed, throw the ignition toggle switch to the ELECT.
+After the plant starts, be sure to return the ignition switch to the ELECT.
 START position.